waynodiablo/Oystercard/rails/yelp_v1/12_associations.md

 (Remember all the `permit` weirdness from before!)

-we should now be seeing the folowing error:
+We should now be seeing the folowing error:

 ```
 Failure/Error: click_button 'Leave Review'